 |

-This is the Find screen (from the Main Menu).
-You can
+This is the Needed Search screen (from

 |